Salomons - CCCU

 It is not necessary for applicants to have gained extensive clinical experience in many different settings or with a wide range of clients prior to applying.
 Rather we are looking for individuals who can make the most out of what they have experienced by:

-• gaining a realistic sense of the profession, its current context within the NHS.
+• Gaining a realistic sense of the profession, its current context within the NHS.

-• developing an awareness of the settings and client groups encountered by clinical psychologists.
+• Developing an awareness of the settings and client groups encountered by clinical psychologists.

-• demonstrating an understanding of how psychological theory can be applied within a clinical setting.
+• Demonstrating an understanding of how psychological theory can be applied within a clinical setting.

 Research experience